sgpthomas/shrdlu/README.md

 # shrdlu
 ## Building
-If you have everything installed correctly, run `build.sh` then execute `shrdlu`
+If you have everything installed correctly, run `build.sh` then execute `rlwrap ./shrdlu`